Benefits You Get From Only Regular Exercises

 It is, therefore, important to encourage children to play without restrictions.
 Even the handicapped should be encouraged to play within some limits.

-See also Corrective Exercise Vs Physiotherapy
+See also Choosing an Exercise Program

 In adult life, and particularly middle age, lack of exercise is associated with putting on significant amount of weight.
 Putting on excess weight goes a long with a number of illnesses and discomforts, including constant complaints of constipation and dyspepsia, which are not related to overeating at all.